domiyanyue/my_notes/move_semantics_rvalue_reference.md

 # Move Semantics and Rvalue Reference in C++

-Move semantics and rvalue reference are two powerful yet confusing features added in C++11.
-In this article, I am trying explain them to C++ programmers who are new to this concept.
+Move semantic and rvalue references are two powerful yet confusing features added in C++11.
+In this article, I am trying to explain them to C++ programmers who are new to this concept.

 ## Problem: Unnecessary Copy of Objects

 One of C++'s advantages is it can produce fast programs.
-However, one problem has existed to slow down C++ programs before C++11: unnecessary copy of objects.
+However, one problem has existed to slow down C++ programs before C++11:  unnecessary copying of objects.
-Take a look at following example:
+Take a look at the following example:

 ```C++
 #include <vector>